 We believe that we can create a symbiotic relationship with our members as an organization by offering personal and professional development opportunities.

 In light of our goals to expand EWB-TAMU into various areas of engineering, it is imperative that we develop our existence throughout the Dwight Look College of Engineering here at Texas A&M. We are always striving to invest our full capacity towards the community and students that we serve.

 Being a Member of EWB

 When you join EWB-TAMU, you are not just joining an organization that designs and implements global engineering solutions, you are joining a community.
 We hold organization wide socials, participate in campus wide events, bring in speakers to our general meetings, and participate in sports tournaments.
-BUT, we work on some really cool engineering projects, too.
+These are all in addition to the awesome engineering projects we work on.

 We currently have three active projects.
-One in the community of Los Chaguites, Nicaragua, one in Peru, and one in Costa Rica.
-For more information about these, click the button below.
+We are actively working with the communities of Los Chaguites, Nicaragua and El Castillo, Arenal, Costa Rica.
+We are also in the early stages of project for a community in Peru.
+For more information about these, view our Projects page or click the button below.

-We accept students at the beginning of each semester, so please do not hesitate to join!
-Click the button below for some information about how to get involved with our chapter of EWB.
+We accept students year-round, so please do not hesitate to join!
+Click the button below for some information about how to get involved with our chapter of Engineers Without Borders.